HallLabs/tracy_matdb/README.md

     - Data for the representation of the moment tensor potential.
     - A copy of this file is saved for each iteration for debug purpose.
 - `training.txt` (`training.txt_iter_?`)
-    - This is the log file for the `mtp train` process.
+    - The log file for the `mtp train` process.
 At the bottom of the file, it shows the training errors which Wiley would be interested in.
 Especially for the `Energy per atom`.
 - `status.txt`
     - Contains status code for each step in an iteration.
     - Some of the status: